rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 Both of these make the loop script more complicated.
 And if it gets more complicated, it is more likely to crash.
-And if it crashes, the socket gets closed, and subsequent requests will get connection failures.
+And if it crashes, the socket gets closed, and subsequent requests will get connection errors.

 ### Can we use this technique to create a load balancer?